markwylde/servatron/README.md

---key                          what key to use for http2 --cert                         what cert to use for http2 --ca                           optionally add a ca for http2
+--key                          what key to use for http2 --cert                         what cert to use for http2 --ca                           optionally add a ca for http2 --anti-cors                    set all CORS headers to the most flexible
 ```

 ### Code - HTTP 1